R Subramaniakumar

-R Subramaniakumar is an Indian businessman.
-He is the managing director and chief executive officer of Ratnakar Bank Limited.
-He was the former executive director at Indian Bank and Indian Overseas Bank.
+R Subramaniakumar is the managing director and chief executive officer of RBL Bank.

 Early life and education

 Subramaniakumar is a Physics graduate with PGDCA.

 Career

 Subramaniakumar started his career with Punjab National Bank and lead the Business Transformation.
 He was the executive director at Indian Bank.
 He was the executive director and also the MD and CEO of Indian Overseas Bank.
 He was an administrator at Dewan Housing Financial Corporation.
 He also was an Independent Director of the UC Pension Fund Limited.
-On 24 June 22, he joined Ratnakar Bank Limited as the managing director and chief executive officer.
+On 24 June 22, he joined RBL Bank as the managing director and chief executive officer.